jessicamsutton/frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing
 This is simple website using the Google Feed API to produce a list of articles.
-Included is a test suite.
+Included are test suites for the menu and the feed reader.

 ## Table of Contents
 * [Instructions] (#instructions)